ARTUMLU/DJANGO-CREATE-JASONWEBTOKEN/README.md

 ## Getting Started

 To use JWT authentication in your Django project, you can install the djangorestframework_simplejwt package.
-Detailed installation and usage instructions can be found in the official documentation: djangorestframework_simplejwt Documentation.
+Detailed installation and usage instructions can be found in the official documentation:
+1:
 ```bash
 pip3.11 install djangorestframework-simplejwt
 ```

-## Contributing
-Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.

 <img width="1438" alt="Ekran Resmi 2024-03-18 03 43 42" src="https://github.com/ARTUMLU/DJANGO-CREATE-JASONWEBTOKEN/assets/86891887/eaf2fd6a-1db5-4360-aa05-053698a6b69d">